projectsophon/darkforest-local/builders_guide.md

 - In `client/src/Frontend/Panes/UpgradeDetailsPane.ts`:
     - Try to change this logic yourself to allow only the planets marked as true in `UPGRADEABLE_PLANETS` variable to be upgraded in the client.
-    - Hint: This is very similar to the change we made to `DarkForestPlanet.sol` but in Typescript.
+    - Hint: This is very similar to the change we made to `DarkForestPlanet.sol` but in TypeScript.
     - Also, to get access to the `UPGRADEABLE_PLANETS` value, we need to access the GameManager object.
 The React [Frontend](client/src/Frontend) doesn’t have direct access to the GameManager, but it does have access to the GameUiManager, which can fetch the GameManager.
     - So, getting the `UPGRADEABLE_PLANETS` value looks like this: